qutorial/over-it-flows/2-taking-control/readme.txt

 x.
 Additional info and tasks

+What if you run the program outside the debugger, does the exploit still work?
+Why?

 What happens if you compile the program with the stack protector?
 Is it still vulnerable?
 Is the graceful crash caused by canaries a problem?